-NUVIGIL is supplied in packs containing 30 tablets.
+NUVIGIL is supplied in packs containing 7 or 30 tablets.

-Keep NUVIGIL tablets in the original bottle until it is time to take them.
+Keep NUVIGIL tablets in the original packaging until it is time to take them.

-Store NUVIGIL tablets below 25°C. Keep the bottle in a cool, dry place and away from direct heat and sunlight.
+Store NUVIGIL tablets below 25°C. Keep the packaging in a cool, dry place and away from direct heat and sunlight.

 Do not store NUVIGIL tablets in the bathroom or near a sink.